-- Listing of Products and/or Services - License Racetracks and Wagering Facilities The VRC conducts public hearings, facility inspections and background investigations on all applications for a license to own and operate pari-mutuel wagering facilities. - Officiating Stewards appointed by the VRC oversee and officiate live racing, certify the results of all races, conduct hearings and issue rulings where disputes or violations occur.
-The stewards also ensure that those individuals participating in horseracing adhere to all of the rules and regulations of the VRC. - Regulations Regulations are maintained, developed, and amended to ensure the highest standards of racing and wagering that are consistent with the racing industry in the United States. - Drug Testing Commission veterinarians take blood, urine and other samples from horses.
+- · Listing of Products and/or Services - License Racetracks and Wagering Facilities The VRC conducts public hearings, facility inspections and background investigations on all license applications to own and operate a pari-mutuel wagering facility. - Officiating Stewards/Judges appointed by the VRC oversee and officiate live racing, certify the results of all races, conduct hearings and issue rulings where disputes or violations occur.
+The stewards also ensure that those individuals participating in horseracing adhere to all of the rules and regulations of the VRC. - Regulations Regulations are maintained, developed, and amended to ensure the highest standards of racing and wagering that are consistent with the racing industry in the United States. - Drug Testing Commission veterinarians take blood and urine samples from selected horses.
 These samples are submitted to an approved laboratory for testing by a chief racing chemist for any illegal or foreign substances that may affect the performance of a horse and/or the outcome of a race. - Permitting All persons who participate in racing, including employees at the track and satellite wagering facilities, must complete a VRC application giving pertinent information about themselves as well as any criminal history.
 Fingerprints are taken for each person every five years and submitted to the State Police and the FBI for criminal histories.
 The VRC issues a photo identification badge to the individual that allows them to access the premises and to participate in racing. - Safety and Security The VRC ensures that sufficient staff is available to provide a secure and safe environment for horses and those involved in racing and wagering, including the general public.
-Security staff performs random drug testing on participants in horseracing.
-During live race meets, there is continuous surveillance of the grounds and activities involving horse racing. - Monitor deposits of the license tax to the Commonwealth and localities -The VRC staff ensures that deposits are made in a timely fashion and in the correct amount as required by the Code of Virginia. - Awards Bonus checks are issued to owners and breeders of Virginia bred horses based on the race performance of their horses at races run in Virginia. - Economic Development Increase the number of breeding farms in Virginia by providing financial incentives to the owners and breeders of Virginia-bred horses.
+Security staff also performs random drug testing on participants in horseracing.
+During live race meets, there is surveillance of the grounds and activities involving horse racing. - Monitor deposits of the license tax to the Commonwealth and localities -The VRC staff ensures that deposits are made in a timely fashion and in the correct amount as required by the Code of Virginia. - Economic Development Increase the number of breeding farms in Virginia by providing financial incentives to the owners and breeders of Virginia-bred horses.
 This should benefit the local economy by providing additional employment opportunities and help to grow the agriculture industry in Virginia.

-Financial Overview
+• Financial Overview

-Section 59-1-370.1 states that the total costs for the operation and administration of the VRC shall be funded from the State Racing Operating Fund, in the amount provided in the Appropriation Act.
-It is a non-general fund generated from pari-mutuel wagering.
+Section 59-1-370.1 states that the total costs for the operation and administration of the VRC shall be funded from the State Racing Operating Fund, from the amounts provided for in the Appropriation Act, which are non-general funds generated from pari-mutuel wagering.

-Financial Breakdown
+• Financial Breakdown